-Letting God’s Word seep into the depths of our heart and the nitty-gritty of our moments brings life and wholeness.
+Letting God’s Word seep into the depths of our heart and the nitty-gritty of our moments brings life and wholeness we long for.

 Holy expectancy brings us to God with a heart ready to receive right in this very moment.
 For “there is a difference between simply being in the same room with others versus truly being present to them” (Richard Foster, Life With God, p.23).